Financial Aid

 Explore career options; find employment opportunities, co-op, and internships.

-Clark College signed the Department of Defense (DOD) Voluntary Education Partnership Memorandum of Understanding (MOU) and conforms to Executive Order 13607 April 27,2012, establishing Principles of Excellence for Educational Institutions Servicing Service Members, Veteran Spouses and family members.
+Clark College signs the Department of Defense (DOD) Voluntary Education Partnership Memorandum of Understanding (MOU) and conforms to Executive Order 13607 April 27,2012, establishing Principles of Excellence for Educational Institutions Servicing Service Members, Veteran Spouses and family members.
 Credit for military experience may be granted toward general elective and specific vocational program coursework.
 Potential students are required to submit military and all other school transcripts, to be applied toward their intended program of study, no later than the start of their second term of enrollment.
 Military training and experience granted for credit/unit recommendations are based on the American Council of Education (ACE) guidelines for military training.
 Students may receive credit for prior learning for some military training—refer to the Credit for Prior Learning policy section of this catalog.

-The College’s School Certifying Officials’ contact information is listed below.
+The College’s School Certifying Officials’ contact information is listed below:

 Eli Gonzalez-Roman